 Publisher: Argo, Praha, 2012

 Skyscrapers are quaint buildings that reach into the clouds.
 Inside them there are a great many rooms, a great many people and even more stories.
 Things happen in them that would never happen in a small house.
 Readers of the book will be taken to New York and San Francisco, where young heroes Emma, Lucy and a little lost boy have incredible adventures as they encounter existential situations in and around skyscrapers.
 The author has created a dramatic and dynamic set of modern fairy-tales embedded in a real environment but developed through elements of fantasy.
-Marka Míková’s exceptional mix of fun and serious writing is a joyful read for all, not only children and teenagers.
+Marka Míková’s exceptional mix of fun and serious writing is a joyful read.